therobinkim/git-commit-template/README.md

 2. Tell Git to use `~/.gitmessage` as a template for all commit messages.

     a.
-Run the following command in your terminal: `git config --global commit-template ~/.gitmessage`
+Run the following command in your terminal: `git config --global commit.template ~/.gitmessage`

     b.
 You're done!